JoeTCode/002-Secure-Development-Project-and-Presentation/README.md

 ---- Loading posts -----
 Posts are loaded from a local JSON file called posts.json.
 Posts are loaded on three different pages: "Home", "Posts", and "My Posts".

+# How to start the app

+Normal Flow:

+`docker-compose up --build` to start the app.

+`Control + C` to stop the app.

+`docker-compose down` to clean up the environment (removes containers but preserves the DB data).

+Making changes to DB Flow:

+`Control + C` to stop the app.

+`docker-compose down -v` to remove the data in stored DB.

+`docker-compose up --build` to re-start the app.

+`docker-compose up --build` re-builds the Docker images and starts up the Docker containers (i.e. starts the app).

+`docker-compose down` cleans up the environment and frees up system resources.

+`docker-compose down -v` cleans up the environment, frees up system resources, and removes all stored data in the database(s).